A characterization of normal 3-pseudomanifolds with at most two singularities: Normal 3-pseudomanifolds with exactly one singularity

 \begin{enumerate} \item [Type $1$:] Let $\sigma$ be a missing tetrahedron in $\Delta$ such that $t$ is not a vertex of $\sigma$.

-\item [Type $2$:] Let $\sigma$ be a missing tetrahedron in $\Delta$ such that $t\in \sigma$ and $\lk (t,\Delta)$ is separated into two portions by the missing triangle formed by the other three vertices of $\sigma$ where one portion is a disc.
+\item [Type $2$:] Let $\sigma$ be a missing tetrahedron in $\Delta$ such that $t\leq \sigma$ and $\lk (t,\Delta)$ is separated into two portions by the missing triangle formed by the other three vertices of $\sigma$, where one portion is a disc.

-\item [Type $3$:] Let $\sigma$ be a missing tetrahedron in $\Delta$ such that $t\in \sigma$ and $\lk (t,\Delta)$ is not separated into two portions by the missing triangle formed by the other three vertices of $\sigma$.
+\item [Type $3$:] Let $\sigma$ be a missing tetrahedron in $\Delta$ such that $t\leq \sigma$ and $\lk (t,\Delta)$ is not separated into two portions by the missing triangle formed by the other three vertices of $\sigma$.

-\item [Type $4$:] Let $\sigma$ be a missing tetrahedron in $\Delta$ such that $t\in \sigma$ and $\lk (t,\Delta)$ is separated into two portions by the missing triangle formed by the other three vertices of $\sigma$ where both portions are not triangulated discs. \end{enumerate}
+\item [Type $4$:] Let $\sigma$ be a missing tetrahedron in $\Delta$ such that $t\leq \sigma$ and $\lk (t,\Delta)$ is separated into two portions by the missing triangle formed by the other three vertices of $\sigma$, where no portions are triangulated discs. \end{enumerate}

 Now, we are ready to prove our result.
-Let $K$ be a 3-dimensional normal pseudomanifold with exactly one singularity at $t$ such that $|\lk (t,K)|$ is a connected sum of $n$ copies of tori or Klein bottles and $g_2{(K)} \leq 9+6n$.
-We use the principle of mathematical induction on $n$, the total number of handles in $\lk (t,K)$.
-If a normal 3-pseudomanifold $\Delta$ has no singular vertices and $g_2{(\Delta)} \leq 9$ then we can assume $K=\Delta$, $n=0$ and $t$ is any vertex of $\Delta$.
+Let $K$ be a normal $3$-pseudomanifold with exactly one singularity at $t$ such that $|\lk (t,K)|$ is a connected sum of $n$ copies of tori or Klein bottles and $g_2{(K)} \leq 9+6n$ for some positive integer $n$.
+We use the principle of mathematical induction on $n$.
+If a normal 3-pseudomanifold $\Delta$ has no singular vertices and $g_2{(\Delta)} \leq 9$, then we can assume $K=\Delta$, $n=0$, and $t$ is any vertex of $\Delta$.
 By Proposition \ref{proposition:BG}, we can say that the result is true for $n=0$.
-Let us assume that the result is true for $0,1,2,\dots,n-1$ and let $K$ be the 3-dimensional normal pseudomanifold that corresponds $n$.
+Let us assume that the result is true for $0,1,\dots,n-1$, and let $K$ be the normal $3$-pseudomanifold that corresponds to $n$.

 \begin{enumerate}